ddstevens/imperium/README.md

 const int16_t inputPinMaskC[NUM_C_INPUTS] = {1<<14, 1<<13};
 ```

-The bit array sent to the linux driver would look like this:
+The bit array sent to the Linux driver would look like this:

 PA0, PA9, PA10, PB0, PC14, PC13